bcrespy/creenv-boilerplate/readme.md

 ## 2. Code structure

 There is one main thing you need to know: you have to create a class that extends the **Creenv** class from the *@creenv/core*.
 Once done, their are 2 main method you have to inherit: the init(), to initialize the required data, and the render() method, which will be called on each frame.
+There is already an existing example running in the boilerplate.